jeanslack/Videomass/features.md

 - Fully customizable presets and profiles.
 - Possibility to create your new presets and profiles from scratch.
 - Has useful presets to start with.
-- Using the Presets Manager, it can supports all [formats](https://ffmpeg.org/ffmpeg-formats.html) and [codecs](https://ffmpeg.org/ffmpeg-codecs.html) available with FFmpeg.
+- Using the Presets Manager, it can supports all [formats](https://ffmpeg.org/ffmpeg-formats.html) and [codecs](https://ffmpeg.org/ffmpeg-codecs.html) available on FFmpeg.
-- Madia file info and streams analyzer.
+- Media file info (from FFprobe) and streams analyzer (from volumedetect).
 - Shows the estimated time of arrival during encodings.
-- Concatenate.
+- Concatenate, merge media files losslessly.
-- Create video from still image with audio file.
+- Create videos from still images (multiple images are also supported) and optionally include an audio file.
 - Extract images from video.
 - has useful tools for evaluating the supported features of a specific FFmpeg build.
-- Audio stream mapping using indexes.
+- Audio stream mapping using selectable indexes.
-- Advanced dialogs for setting video filters such as:
+- GUI video filters such as:
     - Resizing
     - Cropping
     - Rotation